 - Shikamaru of Naruto.
 What a drag.
 He gets promoted anyway, in large part because he wisely chose to give up, and is the first in his class to become a Chunin.

-- Kyon in Suzumiya Haruhi, which makes up a great part of his personality.
-He's also cynic and snarky.
-Probably the main reason why he's so obfuscating stupid is that he doesn't care about anything.
+- Kyon in Haruhi Suzumiya, which more than anything makes up who he is and how he relates to the rest of the SOS Brigade.
+He's also cynical and snarky.
+He often acts dumb because he doesn't care about anything.
 Most likely also the reason why he sucks at school, despite being very knowledgeable and aware of other people's intentions.
 He shows how an Almighty Janitor looks like as a kid.
+After Disappearance he decides to act more to help his friends, especially Nagato, but still hates acting on anyone else's behalf.

 - Unlike the rest of the Baka Rangers in Mahou Sensei Negima!, Yue is actually one of the most intelligent people in the class.
 However, after the death of her grandfather or something like that, she stopped studying or trying at all in order to become the resident Little Miss Snarker.
 When her memory gets wiped, she starts working hard again and then takes about six levels in badass by taking down a griffin dragon.